© Redmond Hunt 2022. All rights reserved.

 Baiting bans have cropped up across the country because some conservationists feel feeding helps transmit disease through deer congregation and saliva.
 Others believe supplementing deer with feed and quality minerals like Trophy Rock is important since it creates a healthier animal that can survive challenges better.

-Gene Price, a longtime Redmond Hunt team member, sat on the committee for the National Deer Association.
-He has heard the case from both sides and believes both have valid arguments.
+Gene Price, a longtime Redmond Hunt team member who sat on the committee for the National Deer Association, has heard the case from both sides—and believes both have valid arguments.

 There are three things most agree will help slow the spread of chronic wasting disease in whitetail deer: